wehs7661/ensemble_md/docs/simulations.rst

     optional arguments:
-      -h, --help            show this help message and exit -y YAML, --yaml YAML  The file path to the input YAML file that contains REXEE parameters.
+      -h, --help            show this help message and exit -y YAML, --yaml YAML  The file path of the input YAML file that contains REXEE parameters.
 (Default: params.yaml)
-      -c CKPT, --ckpt CKPT  The file path to the NPY file containing the replica-space trajectories.
+      -c CKPT, --ckpt CKPT  The file path of the NPY file containing the replica-space trajectories.
 This file is a necessary checkpoint file for extending the simulaiton.
 (Default: rep_trajs.npy)
       -g G_VECS, --g_vecs G_VECS
-                              The file path to the NPY file containing the timeseries of the whole-range alchemical weights.
+                              The file path of the NPY file containing the timeseries of the whole-range alchemical weights.
 This file is a necessary input if ones wants to update the file when extending a weight- updating simulation.
 (Default: g_vecs.npy)
       -o OUTPUT, --output OUTPUT
-                              The file path to the output file for logging how replicas interact with each other.
+                              The file path of the output file for logging how replicas interact with each other.
 (Default: run_REXEE_log.txt)
       -m MAXWARN, --maxwarn MAXWARN
                               The maximum number of warnings in parameter specification to be ignored.
 (Default: 0)

-In our current implementation, it is assumed that all replicas of an REXEE simulations are performed in parallel using MPI.
+In our current implementation, it is assumed that all replicas of a REXEE simulations are performed in parallel using MPI.
 Naturally, performing a REXEE simulation using :code:`run_REXEE` requires a command-line interface to launch MPI processes, such as :code:`mpirun` or :code:`mpiexec`.
-For example, on a 128-core node in a cluster, one may use :code:`mpirun -np 4 run_REXEE` (or :code:`mpiexec -n 4 run_REXEE`) to run an REXEE simulation composed of 4 replicas with 4 MPI processes.
+For example, on a 128-core node in a cluster, one may use :code:`mpirun -np 4 run_REXEE` (or :code:`mpiexec -n 4 run_REXEE`) to run a REXEE simulation composed of 4 replicas with 4 MPI processes.
 Note that in this case, it is often recommended to explicitly specify more details about resources allocated for each replica.
-For example, one can specifies :code:`{'-nt': 32}` for the REXEE parameter `runtime_args` (specified in the input YAML file, see :ref:`doc_REXEE_parameters`), so each of the 4 replicas will use 32 threads (assuming thread-MPI GROMACS), taking the full advantage of 128 cores.
+For example, one can specify :code:`{'-nt': 32}` for the REXEE parameter :code:`runtime_args` in the input YAML file (see :ref:`doc_REXEE_parameters`), so each of the 4 replicas will use 32 threads (assuming thread-MPI GROMACS), taking the full advantage of 128 cores.